EDMIG/P7-Unscented-Kalman-Filter-Project/README.md

 4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
     - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`
-5. To force using only Radar or Laser set use_laser_=false or use_radar_=false accordingly.
+5. To force using only Radar or Laser set use_laser_=false or use_radar_=false in src/ukf.cpp accordingly.
 And re-build project.

 ## Editor Settings